-Learning and The Development Framework targets Leadership Training at those who "significantly influence the culture of that church body".4 Within this context.
-Diocesan Safeguarding Advisers have considerable scope to define training requirements which are appropriate for their local context and territorial associations are encouraged to their DSA(s) the support in development of appropriate policies.
+Learning and Development Framework targets Leadership Training at those who "significantly influence the culture of that church body".4 Within this Diocesan Safeguarding Advisers have considerable scope to define training requirements which are appropriate for their local context and territorial associations are encouraged to support their DSA(s) in the development of appropriate policies.
 Whilst some dioceses require all tower captains to take Leadership training, others do not or have preferred to focus on prominent towers such as cathedrals, which complex governance have more arrangements.